dsc-courses/practice.dsc10.com/problems/disc/disc06-wi22-final-seasons.md

 <center><img src='../assets/images/wi22-final/seasons.png' width=40%></center>

 Each row in season corresponds to a single player.
-In this problem, we'll be looking at the `'PPG'` column, which records the number of points they scored per game played.
+In this problem, we'll be looking at the `'PPG'` column, which records the number of points scored per game played.

 Now, suppose we only have access to the DataFrame `small_season`, which is a random sample of **size 36** from `season`.
 We're interested in learning about the true mean points per game of all players in `season` given just the information in `small_season`.